slegga/utilities-perl/README.md

 # utillities-perl
-Home made utillity script.
+Home made utility script.
 Currently an old backup script that is no good.
 But I need to improve it.

 NEXT: